Omphalotus subilludens: Poisonings

+Biochemistry

+Bioluminescence

+O. subilludens, along with other members of the genus Omphalotus (but not all members) are able to produce a distinct glow from their gills via the action of the enzyme luciferase in the basidiocarp.
+This glow can be quite bright and be picked up with stunning detail in photography of the species in the dark.

+Pharmacology

 Atromentin and thelephoric acid are chemical compounds found in cultures of O. subilludens.
 Atromentin is an effective anticoagulant, and similar in biological activity to the well-known anticoagulant heparin.
 Atromentin also possesses antibacterial activity, inhibiting the enzyme enoyl-acyl carrier protein reductase (essential for the biosynthesis of fatty acids) in the bacteria Streptococcus pneumoniae.